Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 My experience taught me that in a chat if you sent 2 messages (not 2 questions in the same message) people will reply to just one, maybe the first one or the last one.

 There are 2 kind of discussions productive or useless and as maintainer or community manager is important to get the maximum to save your time, because communication is a time-consuming task.
-How you can recognize Useless discussions?
+How you can recognize useless discussions?
 Check this list:

 * When are used a lot of hyperbole
 * There is a lot of repetition